 Membrillo (Quince Paste)

-Membrillo is a rich paste made with quince, a fragrant yellow fruit in the apple and pear family.
+Membrillo, aka quince paste, is made from quince, a fragrant yellow fruit in the apple and pear family.
 It is often served with Manchego cheese for a sweet and savory treat that works as an appetizer, snack, or dessert.

 Place water, lemon juice and vanilla bean in pot.
 Peel and core the quince then cut it into slices, adding to the pot of water as you go.
 Quince can be hard to cut, so watch your fingers!
 I use a chef's knife to make the cuts, and a paring knife to remove the core and stem.